 Important note for 2020-21: Due to the COVID-19 pandemic, College Board introduced changes for the spring 2021 administration of the AP exams.
 Students may have taken the assessment in-person or instead taken the digital version and the College Board also offered three test sessions for each subject to allow for social distancing.
-For the IB assessments, the written components of the assessments were not able to be administered in the 2020-21 school year, however the IB program developed a reliable and valid score based upon the required assessments, the written components of the courses to determine a final grade.
+For the IB assessments, the written components of the assessments were not able to be administered in the 2020-21 school year, however the IB program developed a reliable and valid score based upon the required assessed work during the two years of the courses to determine a final grade.